What is Tidewater Landing?

 Over the long term, Fortuitous is committed to investing over $300 million in private funds in Pawtucket for the construction of Tidewater Landing and related costs.

 The public investment for this project will be primarily focused on infrastructure development, a fundamental responsibility of government.
-While the total amount of the public investment is to be determined during the due diligence period, the public investment is expected to be approximately 20% of project costs, or in the range of $70 to $90 million total.
-It is anticipated that $60-$80 million of that total will be derived from State revenue.
-Actual public investment will be determined based on factors such as site conditions, parking needs, and other project-specific considerations.
+The total amount of the public investment is to be determined during the due diligence period and will be determined based on factors such as site conditions, parking needs, and other project-specific considerations.
 The state’s investment will be made based upon completion of project phases and milestones which will be confirmed during the due diligence period.

 How will the City and State pay to prepare the roads, bridges and other infrastructure in the area in order to benefit from the project?